Zarghona Anaa

-Zarghona Anaa (died 1772), was an Afghan poet.
+Zarghona Anna (died 1772), also written as Zarghona Anaa also known as Zarguna Begum Alakozai was an Afghan poet.
 She was the mother of Ahmad Shah Durrani (r.
 1747–1772).
+Her mausoleum is located in the Kohak village of Arghandab District in southern Kandahar Province of Afghanistan, a short distance to the west of Baba Wali Kandhari's historical site.

-She was married to Seman Khan.
-Her son conquered the Afghan throne in Kandahar in 1747.
+Zarghona Anna was the daughter of Khalu Khan Alakozai and was married to Seman Khan.
+Her son took control of the Afghan throne in Kandahar in 1747.
 She was active as a poet, and enjoyed great respect for her ability as a poet and her strict adherence to the Pashtunwali moral code.
 She is known to have had great influence over the affairs of state through her son; she controlled Kandahar and acted as a mediator in Pashtun tribal conflicts in place of her son when he was on military campaign.
+A number of high schools in Afghanistan are named in her honor.